FredHutch/VISCtemplates/CONTRIBUTING.md

 ## Development guidelines for updating code and/or documentation

 We follow the [Gitflow](https://nvie.com/posts/a-successful-git-branching-model/) development model and the guidelines from [R packages](https://r-pkgs.org/) by Hadley Wickham and Jenny Bryan.
-Below are the set of steps to take when updating code and/or docuemntation.
+Below are the set of steps to take when updating code and/or documentation.
+This might feel overwhelming the first time you get set up, but it gets easier and easier with practice!

 1. Make sure you have a local copy of the VISCtemplates repo that is fully up-to-date.